Glaive-Free-Fire/MGQP-Map-Editor/README.md

 ## UI Guide

--   **Red Background:** Indicates an error in a dialogue box.
+-   **Red Background:** This indicates an error in a dialogue box.
 It means one of two things:
     1. The in-game character count is **over 50**.
     2. The character name tag (e.g., `<@@C[6]...`) is **broken or incomplete**.
 -   **Japanese Original Text:** A non-editable gray box that appears above a translation field when a Japanese source file is loaded.
 This text is selectable for easy copying.